 What to Do After a Dog Bite

 Other than getting a tetanus booster, there are other important procedures you must complete if your child is bitten by a dog.
 This includes:

-According to this survey, dog bites are the second most common cause of emergency room visits for children.
+According to a study called “Incidence of Dog Bite Injuries Treated in Emergency Departments,” dog bites are the second most common cause of emergency room visits for children.
 If your child was bitten on the face, hands, foot, or neck, you should get immediate medical attention to avoid infection from spreading.
 If you notice the bite turning red, swollen, or showing signs of pus after receiving help from a doctor, you will need to go back and get re-evaluated.

 When a dog bites or attacks a kid, there is an immediate reaction of surprise and shock.
 Depending on the nature of the attack, the physical wounds can even be overshadowed by the trauma the child experiences.